blkty23/Proj2_MealsOnWheels/README.md

 #version2:
 In version2 of MealsOnWheels, it would really nice to have a many-to-many model relationship.
 This would allow the Cook User and the Customer user to interface and communicate meals that the Customer would like.

 #problems:
 The biggest problem on this project was understanding the material (ei.
 Mongo, Handlebars, Express).
-Initially, I did not understand the material completely, and there was a delay in getting all the Schemas, Views, Routes, and Controllers.
+Initially, I did not understand the material completely, and there was a delay in getting all the Schemas, Views, Routes, and Controllers to communicate.
 By the time I got everything set up and related properly, I was emotionally exhausted.
-I believe with more time, I can
+I believe with more time, I can develope full CRUD for each model leve.

+#Portfolio Link